AlexandriaDAO/core/src/tests/plan.md

 The Plan:

+- Color code the tags.
+- Make it easier to select owner on permasearch.
+- Scion NFTs do not need a lbry balance.
+- Alexandria query.
+(Query token amounts, then only the amount on the page (rather than all at once))
+- Do not auto search ones own library on alexandria.

 Next Small Stuff:

 - Optimistic UI For minting NFTs.
-- Play button on videos by default.
+- Play button on videos by default. (fix broken videos)
 - There's a bug where ebook searching gets the search button stuck in the loading state.
 - Remove duplicates based on file size.
 - More advanced searching with tags and metadata.
 - Mint button has some load time issues on Alexandrian.
+- Rank by tokens in the NFT.